CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 1. Close the Microsoft Excel browser tab and return to your OneDrive.

 ## Task 4: Use Copilot to create content for a presentation

+In this task, you will learn how to use **Copilot** to create content for a presentation, helping you generate slides, summaries, and key talking points efficiently.

 Thanks to Copilot, you've created a business plan for the cleaning business and generated some financial projections.
 Now you'll need an effective presentation to convince an investor to lend you the funding to start the business.